sampsyo/cs6120/content/blog/2019-11-13-null-pointer-guards.md

 TODO: For the null pointer checks,

 For the null pointer analysis (NPA henceforth), we aim for soundness rather than completeness.
-That is, we only mark a pointer as *DefinitelyNull* only if we are guaranteed that the pointer is null.
+That is, we only mark a pointer as *DefinitelyNonNull* only if we are guaranteed that the pointer is not null.
 This way, we are guaranteed that a null check is removed only if it is really safe to do so.

 ## Implementation